Aktam ancient settlement: History

-Description of the monument
+Description

 The ruins of the city are a raised rectangular area surrounded by a wall.
 The settlement is oriented to the cardinal angles, its long South-Western and North-Eastern walls are 180 m, and the short South-Eastern and North-Western walls are 170 m.
 All four corners are reinforced by strongly protruding round towers with a diameter of 10–12 m, retaining a height of 2.5–3 m. the Long walls had 4 towers, 35 m from each other, short - two towers, flanking the entrances to the city.
 The hill of the fortress has dimensions of 180×170 meters, in the corners, between the round towers, there are gates with a height of 2 m.

 The entrances are arranged in the form of L-shaped corridors.
 The enemy could always be hit by dozens of arrows fired at him from the right side, from which he was not covered by a shield.
 The inner surface of the settlement is a flat area, sometimes zatakyrnuyu and overgrown with saxaul.
 On the West side of Aktam, five miles away, archaeologists discovered the bed of the main channel, derived from the dry bed of Artabanus with a length of 20 km.
 Ware discovered during the excavation are presented mugs, pitchers, large Hamami, bowls, bowls, artisans-potters made in their workshops.
 All dishes are made on a Potter's wheel, this is one of the most important signs characteristic of the developed Middle Ages.
 The surface of the vessels is decorated with inset wavy lines, stamp impressions in the form of ring-shaped and triangular indentations.
-There are glazed ceramics of the XI – beginning of the XIII century.
+There are glazed ceramics of the 11th – beginning of the 13th century.